QUESTIONS

 3. Please explain what the aims of the puritan reform movement are, and the strategy that is being used to accomplish them.

-to Jesus Christ, as He has revealed in His Word.
-This would include individuals, families, churches, and
+subjection to Jesus Christ, as He has revealed in His Word.
+This would include individuals, families,

-its fullest sense with Christ’s Return, for human sin will be present until the
+achieved in its fullest sense with Christ’s Return, for human sin will be

 The primary method from a human standpoint to